Around & About

-Stay for Hay-on-Wye's famed literary festival, less than 20 minutes drive away, which takes place in 2017 from Thursday, May 25th to Sunday, June 4th or browse more than 20 bookshops in the town.
+Stay for Hay-on-Wye's famed literary festival, less than 20 minutes drive away, which takes place every year for one week from late May to early June, or browse more than 20 bookshops in the town.

 Follow in the footsteps of Victorian clergyman and diarist, Francis Kilvert, whose ramblings in the local countryside inspired him to write so prosaically in his diaries.